 Litigators must master the art of persuasion, be comfortable with public speaking, and possess a thorough knowledge of civil procedure.
 Your ability to think quickly on your feet is tested regularly as you engage in legal battles and advocate for your client’s position.

-Both practice groups demand dedication but offer different experiences in job satisfaction and work-life balance, affecting the types of lawyers attracted to each field.
-Whether you’re crafting a strategic contract or devising a robust legal strategy, each role plays a pivotal part in the legal landscape.
+Both practice groups demand dedication but offer different experiences in job satisfaction and work-life balance, which affect the types of lawyers attracted to each field.
+Whether crafting a strategic contract or devising a robust legal strategy, each role plays a pivotal part in the legal landscape.

 Career Prospects and Work Environment